jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/potentiometers.rst

 zero position (or any known position).
 We currently have a fairly easy solution for the last 4 joints of the PSM.
 The four metal bars/gears are in zero positions when aligned.
-We tried different methods and got similar results so you should use whatever is the most convenient for you:
+We tried different methods and got similar results, so you should use whatever is the most convenient for you:

  * Calibration template made of plexiglass plate with holes for the